p4k03n4t0r/p4k03n4t0r.github.io/_posts/2021-10-16-one-layer-deeper.md

 tags: debugging, way-of-thinking
 ---

-_Although I have not been a programmer for a long time, I have found out being to go one layer deeper when programming helped me a lot.
+_Although I have not been a programmer for a long time, I have found out being to go 'one layer deeper' when programming helped me a lot.
 Being able to do this, really made the difference for me in whether I was able to find an issue and solve it.
 Looking around I can clearly see that people who are able to do this, are the ones who really understand how things work and leverage this power to do cool things.
-In this post I'm going to talk a bit more about what I mean with 'going one layer deeper' and give five tools of my toolbet which help me to dive deeper._
+In this post I'm going to talk a bit more about what I mean with 'going one layer deeper' and give five tools of my toolbet which help me to do this._

 ## Why should I go deeper?